drumnation/ai-context-generator/README.md

 - Click the `Copy` button above the `Tree` or `Files` sections to copy individual content.
 - Use the `Copy All` button to copy the entire generated context.

+## Important Note

+This extension automatically ignores certain folders to prevent cluttering your file tree and file context with external code that is not part of your actual project.
+Specifically, it will ignore:

+- Folders starting with a period (e.g., `.expo`, `.git`)
+- `node_modules` directory
+- `dist` directory
+- Android-specific directories: `build`, `app/build`, `gradle`, `.gradle`, `.idea`, `android/.gradle`
+- Maven-related directories: `.m2`, `.mvn`

+This is to ensure that the generated context is relevant and focused on your project's core files.

 ## Contributing

 Contributions are welcome!
 Here are some ways you can contribute: